-In this example, the disparity on the left is smaller than the disparity on the right.
+In this example, the disparity in the left eye is smaller than the disparity in the right eye.

 We make vergence movements to keep an object at fixation on the fovea of both eyes.

 Once you're fixating, the relative positions of other locations on the two retinas can serve as a cue to depth.